 Hiring the right defense lawyer also goes a long way toward helping you avoid the worst consequences of driving with a suspended license.
 At The Law Office of Gabriel & Gabriel, attorney Brian P. Gabriel has defended countless people throughout Palm Beach County facing traffic charges, including numerous suspended license charges.

-Allow Mr. Gabriel to put his more than 25 years of experience to work on your case.
-Contact our firm by calling 561-622-5575 or completing our online contact form to set up a free consultation.
-Our goal is to help you achieve the best possible result.
+Allow Mr. Gabriel to put his more than 30 years of experience to work on your case.
+Contact Brian Gabriel by calling 561-622-5575 or completing an online contact form to set up a free consultation.